ucsb-cs48-s20/project-s3-t2-meal-plan/team/RETROS.md

 # Retro 05/04/20

-* Led by: name-goes-here
+* Led by: Arun Ryu
-* Present: name1, name2, ... , nameN
+* Present:Everyone (Amanda Serex, Peter Brede, ChanChan Mao)
-* Absent: name1, name2, ...
+* Absent: None

 ## Action item

-* a goal: identify something the team wants to get better at
+* a goal: All team members learn about the spoonacular API and figure out how data are used.
-* a change: identify one thing that the team will change about how it works together
+* a change: 1.
+All team members learn about how to pull out data from MongoDb
-* a measurement: identify at least one way to measure whether the change helped the team acheive the goal, or move closer to it.

-## Brief description of how retro went

-Retro leader fill this in.

-* A brief description of what retro outline or process you used.
-* A brief assessment of how it went.
-* What advice would you give to the next person leading a retro based on what you learned today?
+            2. Attend office hours right away if there's any issue.
+* a measurement: We set our goal and dead line for each goal, and if we achieve it, it means things are going well.

+## Retro Assessment

+* We used a five step retro, started with three words describing last iteration to reminds ourselves.
+Next, we do the Genie in a Bottle and The Worst We could Do to gather our concern and ideas to improve the next iteration.
+Finally, we did Divide the Dollar to evaluate how much the idea worth and conclude the most important idea.
+At the end, we close the retro by appreciations.
+* Maybe focus on step 4 more because I feel we can talk a bit more about the most important idea, and figure out more specific solutions.
+Ex.
+Instead of all team members learn about API, what can we do to learn API more successfully.